LouisdePerier/repository-algorithms/README.md

 4-Task priority: The user will have to choose the priority the task has (either 1, 2 or 3.
 1 being the most important tasks)

 After the user has completed the description of the task, the program will again ask if they want to add a new task, they will have to do the same process for the new task.
-Once the user has added all the task they want the should answer "no" to the question of "Do you want to add a new task?", and the program will automatically print the corresponding task that have being saved, They will be printed in most efficent way to be carried out.
+Once the user has added all the task, they want the should answer "no" to the question of "Do you want to add a new task?", and the program will automatically print the corresponding task that have being saved, They will be printed in most efficient way to be carried out.

 # Some extra information
 We have used the following data structures: